eiso/gpass/README.md

 gpass is an encrypted account manager built on top of git.

-gpass creates a branch for each of the accounts you add, allowing you to have version control over your information such as passwords.
+gpass creates a branch for each of the accounts you add, allowing you to have version control over your encrypted information such as passwords.

 Commands under development: